 I believe my business may need to go into administration – what should I do?

-By seeking legal advice before taking any steps towards appointing an administrator, you can ensure that administration is the right course of action for your business, and does overstep any laws or regulation.
+By seeking legal advice before taking any steps towards appointing an administrator, you can ensure that administration is the right course of action for your business, and doesn't overstep any laws or regulations.

-Insolvency specialists from First4lawyers can help you through the administration process, and advise you on whether it is the best option, and if so, whether you require a quick solution, known as a ‘pre-pack’ administration, or a more drawn out process.
+Insolvency specialists from First4Lawyers can help you through the administration process, and advise you on the best option.
+It could be that you'd be suited to a quick solution, known as a ‘pre-pack’ administration, or you may need a more comprehensive process.

-You can contact First4lawyers to discuss your options and learn more about how we can help to rescue your business from the prospect of insolvency and liquidation.
+Contact First4Lawyers to discuss your options and learn more about how we could help rescue your business from the prospect of insolvency and liquidation.